fresh-eggs/fresh-eggs.github.io/xband_post.md

 <img src="/assets/servertalk_and_gametalk.png" width="700" height="400">

-ServerTalk represents routines focused on managing Server to Client commands while the GameTalk layer focuses on client to client transfers of data during gameplay.
+ServerTalk represents routines focused on managing server to client communication while the GameTalk layer focuses on client to client communitcation.

-For the remainder of this article we'll focus on ServerTalk as Gameplay isn't yet fully emulated on either SNES or Genesis.
+For the remainder of this article we'll focus on ServerTalk as Gameplay isn't yet fully emulated on either the SNES or Genesis emulators.

-If you're interested in helping with that effort, please don't hesitate to get in touch with me (fresh-eggs) on the [retrocomputing discord](https://xband.retrocomputing.network/).
+**If you're interested in helping with that effort, please don't hesitate to get in touch with me (fresh-eggs) on the [retrocomputing discord](https://xband.retrocomputing.network/).**

 ### Message Dispatch